CSCfi/csc-user-guide/docs/computing/quantum-computing/helmi/running-on-helmi.md

 ## Figures of Merit

+The figures of merit may be necessary for publishing work produced on Helmi.
+It also gives an idea as to the current status of Helmi.

 Users can use the `helmi-info` command once you have loaded either `helmi_qiskit` or `helmi_cirq` environments on LUMI.
 With the `-p` flag the figures of merit will be printed as a table.
 If you pass the `--output` flag and a location you can save the figures of merit in a `json` file format.

 | Figure                              | Description                                                                                                                                                                                                      |     |     |